istio/enhancements/features/distroless_images.md

 **Bugs**

-- [ ] Feature has no known major issues.
+- [x] Feature has no known major issues.

-No: https://github.com/istio/istio/issues/37235. bug-report does not fully support this mode.

 **Approvals**